MalihaUCF/Machine-Learning-Course-Assignments-Spring-2019/Assignment 2/Assignment 2.md

-## Conclusion
+## Conclusion (modify )

-We observe that using k-fold does increase the average test accuracy but since our best model doesnt overfit, we get similar accuracy using hold validation too.
+We observe that using k-fold does increase the average test accuracy but since our best model 1 doesnt overfit, we get similar accuracy using hold validation too.